Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,5081.553759,5093.168545.md

 ### Transcript

-> when I studied in verdad did I I think I would work in this kind of break project I had no idea where I was gonna end up how things were gonna be I I was
+> when I studied in verdad did I I think I would work in this kind of break project I had no idea where I was gonna end up how things were gonna be I I was clueless